Motor Insurance

 Meanwhile in July supermarkets were making 15p per litre of diesel sold as wholesale prices had fallen.

-Last month Asda vowed to display its fuel prices online after the Competition and Markets Authority revealed its margins had risen by 6p a litre between 2019 and 2022.
+In August 2023 Asda vowed to display its fuel prices online after the Competition and Markets Authority revealed its margins had risen by 6p a litre between 2019 and 2022.

 Mr Williams added: "While the increase is clearly bad news for drivers, it could have been far worse had the biggest retailers not let their inflated margins from earlier in the year return to more normal levels as wholesale fuel costs went up.